Nissan sells its Daimler stake, following Renault - Up News Info

 The French carmaker, with Nissan, had exchanged stakes with Daimler a decade ago to strengthen their industrial partnerships.

-Investors were guided to expect pricing near Tuesday’s closing price of 72.41 euros a share, a bookrunner organizing the deal said.
+Investors were guided to expect the shares to price at 69.85 euros each, a bookrunner organizing the deal said.

-At that price, Nissan would reap just under 1.2 billion euros ($1.4 billion) from the deal.
+At that price, Nissan would reap just over 1 billion euros ($1.2 billion) from the deal.

 Bank of America and Societe Generale are organizing the block trade.